All Episodes

 The best product in its category, you can't buy it directly.

-But the reason is it's so sophisticated you would screw it up.
+But the reason is it's so sophisticated, you would screw it up.

 Professionals have to do it.

-Snerdly just asked me if the Tiger Humiliation Tour is over after this.
+Snerdley just asked me if the Tiger Humiliation Tour is over after this.

-Uh it's been pretty somber.
+It's been pretty somber.

-Uh I haven't been able to judge much of it just from listening to it a couple seconds.
+I haven't been able to judge much of it just from listening to it a couple seconds.

 So I'll have to wait.